Medicine (WR2/University Program), MD

 Educational Authority

-Governance of the educational programs leading to the medical degree resides in the Faculty of Medicine.
-Each class of students selects representatives who become voting members of the Faculty of Medicine.
-The faculty of the School of Medicine is responsible for the content, implementation, and evaluation of the curriculum.
+Governance of the educational programs leading to the medical degree resides with the Committee on Medical Education, an authority that is provided to this curriculum committee by the Faculty of Medicine.
+The faculty of the School of Medicine is responsible for the content and implementation of the curriculum and assessment students.
 The Dean of the School of Medicine serves as its chief academic officer, with overall responsibility to the university for the entire academic program.
 The Vice Dean for Medical Education carries the Dean's academic and administrative authority and has direct supervisory responsibility for the units that lead and support the curriculum.

 The faculty's Committee on Medical Education (CME) evaluates, reviews and makes recommendations concerning overall goals and policies of the School’s medical education program.
 Acting for the faculty, the Committee on Medical Education is responsible for:

 The operational responsibility for the medical curriculum is invested in curriculum committees that report to the Committee on Medical Education.
-There are four curriculum committees:
+There are five curriculum committees:

-These committees are responsible for the strategic planning, content, design, selection of teaching leadership, oversight of the curriculum, student assessment, and program evaluation.
+These committees are responsible for the strategic planning, content, design, monitoring of curriculum, student assessment, and program evaluation.

 Expectations for Personal and Professional Characteristics